Lionel Messi is arguably the greatest footballer of all-time

 Speculation about MLS is rife, though that feels like it’s at least a couple of seasons away.
 Messi remains one of the very best players in world football.

-After scoring 30 and assisting nine in La Liga in 2020/21, Barcelona can still build a great team around him if they get the rest of their recruitment right.
+After scoring 30 and assisting nine in La Liga in 2020/21, Barcelona will miss Messi dearly but La Blaugrana can still build a strong squad for the upcoming campaign.

 *Credit for the main photo belongs to Manu Fernandez / AP Photo*